najeebullahii/lagos-real-estate-analysis/README.md

 **Round 3 - Final Quality Control**
 - Removed extreme rental outliers that would skew the analysis
-- This made a huge difference - the maximum rent dropped from ₦1.5 billion to ₦50 million
+- This made a huge difference, the maximum rent dropped from ₦1.5 billion to ₦50 million
 - Average rent went from ₦23M to ₦15M (35% more accurate)
 - Final dataset: 1,993 properties (removed 145 outliers total)

 ### Dashboard Creation

-Built everything in Tableau with 13 different visualizations:
+Built everything in Tableau with 11 different visualizations:
 - KPI metrics showing market overview
 - Bar charts comparing top areas by price
 - Bedroom demand analysis
 - Investment opportunity scatter plot
 - Dual-axis chart showing both price-to-rent ratios and yields

 I used LOD (Level of Detail) expressions to calculate area-level metrics like average prices and rental yields.
-The dashboard is fully interactive - you can filter by area, property type, and bedroom count.

 ---